Sunday, January 29, 2012

 That is the answer.

-The above poem was written in Bangalore, 7-1-2012 says about senses.
+The above poem was written in Bangalore, 7-1-2012 speaks about the senses.
 The poem discovers how every functional sense betrays, deceives and desolates from ones own body.

 Gains of Going Odd